Bringing your own cart, almost whatever size*, is a great way to make shopping easier.

 You can use bins of different heights to get more plants into the same amount of space.
 This cart also has a tall, flexible flag on it so its owners can spot it across the room.

 Probably our favorite cart of all time.
-Compact but holds a lot of plants, and colorful!
+Compact, but holds a lot of plants, and colorful!
 We don't know how they get it in the car with all their plants, though.
 It may come apart shelf by shelf.

 Adding some structure on top of your green garden cart is a great way to go if you can haul the cart in your vehicle.
 The larger wheels on this type of cart are handy for the varying floor conditions.